Temporal Paraxial Optics under Adiabatic Modulations: Derivation of the Temporal Gaussian Adiabatic Solution for

-Now, we define the complex Gaussian beam parameter $q = q_0 + 2f_0z = q_0 + 2ia_0z$.
-By merging both exponentials, we get the final expression for $\chi$:

-This solution is exact for a constant term $a$.
-In the constant case, $q = q(z)$ would be only a function of the evolution spatial variable $z$, similar to a time-independent scenario.
+By expanding the quadratic term in the Green's function exponent, the equation can be rearranged as We can evaluate this using the standard Gaussian integral identity in eq. \eqref{identity}.
+By identifying the parameters as $B = +i2\tau / (4a_0z)$ and $A = i [1/(2q_0) + 1/(4a_0 z)]$, the right-hand side integration yields After merging the two exponents and defining the standard complex temporal Gaussian beam parameter $q = q_0 + 2a_0z$, one obtains the final expression for $\chi$: This solution is exact for a constant term $a(\tau) = a_0$.
+In the constant case, $q = q(z)$ would be only a function of the evolution spatial variable $z$, perfectly mirroring the standard $q$-parameter propagation found in paraxial spatial optics.
 In the time-dependent case, we can extend this solution in the adiabatic regime by assuming $a(\tau) \approx a_0$ during the duration of the pulse.
-This is essentially the solution reported in eq. \eqref{chi_solution} of the main manuscript for an initial pulse centered at the origin.
+This matches the solution reported in eq. \eqref{chi_solution} of the main manuscript for an initial pulse centered at the origin.
 If the pulse is centered at a generic instant $\tau_c$, we simply replace $\tau \rightarrow \tau-\tau_c$ in eq. \eqref{chi_origin_supp}.